Anal Cancer: Radiation Therapy

 Working with your healthcare provider

-It's important to know what kind of radiation treatment you are getting.
-Ask your healthcare team how the radiation will work and what side effects you might have.
-Ask about what can be done to help prevent or ease them.
+It's important to know how the radiation will work and what side effects you might have.
+Ask what can be done to help prevent or ease them.
+Also know which side effects are short-term and which could affect the rest of your life.

 Talk with your healthcare team about what signs to look for and when to call them.
 For instance, radiation for anal cancer can cause diarrhea, bleeding, and other bowel problems.
-Make sure you know what number to call with questions.
+Know what number to call with questions.
 Is there a different number for evenings and weekends?